 So many doctors are desperate to claim a title.
+Some want to be big shot doctors.

 I know a pediatrician who owns his own practice.
 Every 18 months or so a medical student follows him around for an afternoon.
 He bills himself a clinical assistant professor at the local medical school.
 This label is at the root of his professional identity.